-This is the March 2011 version of the High School Mathematics Model Curriculum for the conceptual category Geometry.
+This is the March 2015 version of the High School Mathematics Model Curriculum for the conceptual category Geometry.
 (Note: The conceptual categories Number and Quantity, Algebra, Functions, Modeling, Geometry, and Statistics and Probability do not directly align with high school mathematics courses.)
 The current focus of this document is to provide instructional strategies and resources, and identify misconceptions and connections related to the clusters and standards.
 The Ohio Department of Education is working in collaboration with assessment consortia, national professional organizations and other multistate initiatives to develop common content elaborations and learning expectations.

-Geometry Domain Cluster Congruence Experiment with transformations in the plane Understand congruence in terms of rigid motions Make geometric constructions.
-Similarity, Right Triangles, and Trigonometry Understand similarity in terms of similarity transformations Prove theorems involving similarity Define trigonometric ratios and solve problems involving right 0 miles triangles (+) Apply trigonometry to general triangles Circles Find arc lengths and areas of sectors of circles.
+Geometry Domain Cluster Congruence Experiment with transformations in the plane Understand congruence in terms of rigid motions Prove geometric theorems Make geometric constructions.
+Similarity, Right Triangles, and Trigonometry Understand similarity in terms of similarity transformations and mgonomous Prove theorems involving similarity Define trigonometric ratios and solve problems involving right triangles (+) Apply trigonometry to general triangles Circles Understand and apply theorems about circles.
+Find arc lengths and areas of sectors of circles.
 Expressing Geometric Properties with Equations Translate between the geometric description and the equation for a conic section.
 Use coordinates to prove simple geometric theorems algebraically.
-Geometric Measurement and Dimension Explain volume formulas and use them to solve problems.
-Visualize relationships between 2-dimensional and 3-dimensional objects Modeling with Geometry Apply geometric concepts in modeling situations.
+Geometric Measurement and Explain volume formulas and use them to solve problems.
+Dimension Visualize relationships between 2-dimensional and 3-dimensional objects Modeling with Geometry Apply geometric concepts in modeling situations.